 - Molasses – Just like honey, molasses is water soluble and a natural humectant and emollient.
 Like it's lighter counterpart, molasses also has a ton of minerals and antioxidants.
 Molasses also contains a good amount of B vitamins, which your hair happens to love!
 Use just like honey, but works best for darker hair rather than blonde.

-- Oils – We all know that coconut oil, olive oil, hemp seed oil, etc. are fabulous treatments for our hair.
+- Carrier Oil – We all know that coconut oil, olive oil, hemp seed oil, etc. are fabulous treatments for our hair.
 Whenever I do a hot oil treatment in my hair, I always do it prior to my normal shampoo/no-poo routine.
 I have never been able to just simply rinse the oil out of my hair with solely water.
 My mud “shampoo” followed by an ACV rinse has worked for me in getting the coconut oil out of my hair after a deep conditioning treatment.

 - Henna/Senna/Indigo – This is one of my favorite deep conditioners to use on my hair!
 Henna, a green grassy smelling plant powder used to dye hair and skin, also naturally strengthens and conditions your hair by penetrating the shaft of the hair and filling in gaps.
 True henna colors the hair lightly with red undertones.
 For blonde hair it's best to use Senna or neutral “henna” (also known as cassia), it does all the conditioning but none of the red color.
 For black hair, indigo is used.
 More on henna and natural hair coloring in the next post!

-- Aloe Vera – With a ph of around 4.5, aloe very makes a wonderful conditioner for our hair because it naturally helps to close the cuticle.
+- Aloe Vera Gel – With a ph of around 4.5, aloe very makes a wonderful conditioner for our hair because it naturally helps to close the cuticle.
 Aloe vera also helps to soften hair, as well as to heal dandruff and other scalp conditions.
 It also helps with hair loss and hair growth!